When and why you could receive every type of 1099

 Selling your life insurance policy is sometimes called a “viatical settlement.”

 If you are considering selling your insurance policy, you may want to talk to an insurance expert first and consider just swapping your current policy for a shorter or cheaper policy.
 Policygenius can help talk to an expert or reshop your insurance policy.

-The income on a 1099-MISC usually needs to be reported on Schedule C as self-employment income.
-(If you expect significant income from a 1099-MISC, you should file estimated taxes.)
-You should usually receive your 1099-MISC by January 31, 2020.
-There are only a couple of exceptions, which we mention below.
+The income on a 1099-MISC form is usually reported on Schedule C as self-employment income and if you expect significant income from a 1099-MISC, you should consider paying estimated taxes.
+You should usually receive your 1099-MISC by January 31, with only a couple of exceptions.

 You may receive a 1099-MISC if one of the following applies to you:

-You usually receive a 1099-OID because you bought a bond at a price lower than its face value (the value you get for the bond once it matures).
-In this case, the bond’s original issue discount, or OID, is the difference between what you paid and the face value.
-If the OID was at least $10, you can expect a 1099-OID from your broker or the issuer by January 31, 2020.
+You usually receive a 1099-OID because you bought a bond at a price lower than its face value.
+The bond’s original issue discount, or OID, is the difference between what you paid and the face value.
+If the OID was at least $10, you can expect a 1099-OID from your broker or the issuer by January 31.
 You may not receive a copy of the form if the price difference was less than $10.